MicrosoftDocs/microsoft-salescopilot-docs/articles/enable-license.md

 :::image type="content" source="media/outlook-personal-app.svg" alt-text="Screenshot showing a personal app that has Home and Settings tabs in Outlook.":::

-## Integrated experiences with Copilot for Microsoft 365
+## Integrated experiences with Microsoft 365 Copilot

 This section describes the integrated experiences that Copilot for Sales provides across Microsoft 365 applications.